yiisoft/validator/README.md

 undesirable if you need to allow not specifying a field.
 To change this behavior, use `skipOnEmpty: true`.

 Note that not all rules have this option, but only those that implement `Yiisoft\Validator\SkipOnEmptyInterface`.
 For example, `Required` rule doesn't.
-For more details about customization see "Requiring values" section.
+For more details about it customization see "Requiring values" section.

 ```php
 use Yiisoft\Validator\Rule\Number;